thatmichaelpark/battle-z1/README.md

 ## Analog control sticks

-Battle-Z1 supports analog control sticks in the form of two potentiometers connected to an Arduino running Firmata.
+Battle-Z1 supports analog control sticks in the form of two potentiometers and a pushbutton connected to an Arduino running Firmata.

 ## Future work